Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 export default List;
 ```

-To see it in action, we just need to add the `List` component to our `App.tsx`
+To see it in action, we just need to add the `List` component to `App.tsx`

 ```tsx
 /* App.tsx */